Tesla Model 3 electric motor, drive & performance

-Even the entry-level rear-wheel-drive Model 3 Standard Range Plus is anything but slow, with a 0-60mph time of 5.3 seconds.
-It feels enthusiastic and willing on UK roads and will give almost any hot hatchback or junior sports car a run for its money, despite its 'entry-level' place in the Model 3 range.
+Even the rear-wheel-drive Model 3 Standard Range Plus is anything but slow, with a 0-60mph time of 5.3 seconds.
+It feels enthusiastic and willing on UK roads and will give almost any hot hatch or junior sports car a run for its money, despite its 'entry-level' status in the Model 3 range.

 That rear-wheel-drive layout doesn't hurt its potential, either.
-It feels grippy and confident even in quite enthusiastic use, and even with some faster running we managed around 230 miles in real-world driving.
+It feels grippy and confident even in quite enthusiastic use, and even with some faster running we managed around 230 miles of range in real-world driving.

 Tesla Model 3 0-60mph, top speed and acceleration

 You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
-Even the entry-level Standard Range Plus is fast with a 0-60mph figure of 5.3 seconds.
+Even the entry-level Standard Range Plus is quick off the line, with a 0-60mph figure of 5.3 seconds.

-The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with the trademark linear power delivery via a single-ratio automatic gearbox, making it easy to judge throttle response.
+The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with a 4.2-second 0-60mph time and that trademark linear power delivery via a single-speed automatic gearbox making it easy to judge throttle response.

 This is one area where the Tesla Model 3 doesn’t really live up to the standards set by more precise, adjustable performance cars like the BMW M3.
 The Model 3 is fun in the brutal, unflappable way the all-wheel-drive models power through corners, feeling stoic and grippy if not poised like you would expect of a more single-minded performance car.